-20% of real estate professionals pull in 80% of the sales.
-At least, that’s what the experts say.
+Experts say 20% of real estate professionals pull in 80% of the sales.

 And despite how exact those percentages are, there’s a merit of truth to the 80/20 rule.
 We’ve all met, for instance, the person that out-profits every other real estate professional in their location.
-More often, though, we’ve met the real estate professional who generates a measly amount of leads every year — the 80%.
+More often, though, we meet the real estate professional who generates 80% of leads annually.

-The reality is, some people are better at generating leads than others — but only because they implement the right strategies.
+The reality is that some people are better at generating leads than others — but only because they implement the right strategies.

 Over that time, we’ve learned a thing or two about lead generation in the real estate space… and so have our members.

-This is exactly why we want to give you 43 real estate lead generation ideas that will change the way you do business.
+We want to give you these real estate lead generation ideas that will change your business.

-43 Real Estate Lead Generation Ideas That Will Change Your Business
+43 Real Estate Lead Generation Ideas for Agents, Brokers, Realtors, and Investors

-Our first idea comes from a friend of mine, Paul Docampo — a mobile-home house flipper — who responded to an inquiry I made on Facebook asking for real estate lead generation ideas.
+Our first idea comes from mobile home flipper Paul doCampo, who responded to an inquiry I made on Facebook asking for real estate lead generation ideas.

 Here’s what he said.

 For real estate agents, that’s par for the course.
-Most agents wouldn’t try to sell a house without putting a sign in the front yard of the property.
+Most agents wouldn’t try to sell a house without putting a sign in the property’s front yard.

-For home flippers, though, house-front signage and banners are an oft-missed real estate lead generation opportunity.
-While you own the property, you might as well use it as free advertising for your real estate business, “especially in places that have a lot of traffic.”
+For home flippers, house-front signage and banners are an often missed real estate lead generation opportunity.
+While you own the property, you might as well use it as free advertising for your real estate business, “, especially in places that have a lot of traffic.”

 Here’s one example from Coroa Homes doing this.

-Here’s the thing about real estate lead generation: you never know where your next deal is going to come from.
-If you’re like most real estate professionals, you’ve landed deals in random ways — coffee shop conversations and every-day run-ins.
+Here’s the thing about real estate lead generation: you never know where your next deal will come from.
+If you’re like most real estate professionals, you’ve landed deals in unexpected ways — coffee shop conversations and everyday run-ins.

-This is just one more advertising method that allows you to get your message in front of more people.
+That is just one more advertising method that allows you to get your message in front of more people.
 And who knows?
-Maybe you’ll end up making $25,000 extra this year just because you put a sign in a yard.
+Maybe you’ll make $25,000 extra this year just because you put a sign in a yard.

-And at Carrot, we talk a lot about content marketing on your website.
+And at Carrot, we talk about content marketing on your website.

 But that’s intentional.
-We only do it because content marketing is often an undervalued lead generation strategy — especially in the real estate industry.
+We only do it because content marketing is often an undervalued lead generation strategy — especially in real estate.

 If you don’t have great website content to promote, then talking about your website and what you do can come off a bit trite (to put it lightly).

-Content marketing allows you to talk about your business and what you do subtly, without being too heavy-handed.
+Content marketing lets you subtly talk about your business and what you do, without being too heavy-handed.

-This is why Nexus Home Buyers creates blog content like this on a regular basis.
+This is why Nexus Home Buyers creates blog content like this regularly.

-Here’s what Matt had to say when I asked him about real estate lead generation strategies.
+When I asked him about real estate lead generation strategies, Matt had to say.

 B2B companies that blog 11 or more times every month receive three times the traffic of companies that blog zero to one time per month.

-Similarly, B2C businesses that blog 11 or more times every month receive four times as many leads than the companies that only blog four or five times a month.
+Similarly, B2C businesses that blog 11 or more times every month receive four times as many leads compared to companies that only blog four or five times a month.

 As it turns out, if you want to drive more traffic and pull more leads, then create more content.

-And this doesn’t have to be difficult.
-Check out the video below for a dead-simple content creation strategy that we use right here at Carrot.
-Literally, with this strategy, you can create an amazing piece of content in 20 to 30 minutes for about $5.
+It doesn’t have to be complicated.
+Check out the video below for a dead-simple content creation strategy we use here at Carrot.
+Literally, with this strategy, you can create a fantastic piece of content in 20 to 30 minutes for about $5.

-One of the hardest parts, though, about creating a massive amount of content is the ideation phase.
+The ideation phase is one of the most complex parts of creating a massive amount of content.
 How do you know what to talk about?
 What will interest your audience?

 Well, here’s the answer: Go to the FAQ page of your website and create content that answers those questions.

-Hootsuite reports that top brands on Instagram post 4.9 times per week.
+Hootsuite reports that the top brands on Instagram post 4.9 times per week.

 That’s about one post for every business day.

 But maybe you’ve never thought about using Instagram as a real estate professional.
 That’s okay – but it’s time to consider it.
-Because Instagram is the most visual social media platform and if there are three industries that are highly visual, it’s food, clothing, and real estate.
+Because Instagram is the most visual social media platform and has three prominent industries: food, clothing, and real estate.

-Which is probably exactly why some savvy real estate agents and investors have already flocked to the platform with their hashtags ready and their cameras clicking.
+This is probably precisely why some savvy real estate agents and investors have already flocked to the platform with their hashtags ready and their cameras clicking.

 On Instagram and Facebook, they post 2-3 times per day.

-Krista claims that that consistency, day-in and day-out, helps them build trust with their market.
+Krista claims that consistency, day-in, and day-out, helps them build trust with their market.

 Real estate lead generation is all about being in the right place at the right time.
-You never know when someone is going to see your Instagram post, call you, and make you $15,000.
+You never know when someone will see your Instagram post, call you, and make you $15,000.
 It could come from anywhere — including Instagram.

 For six months, try posting one photo of a property every single day and see what happens.